gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 ---

-**I am a PhD Candidate in Sociology and Social Research Methodology at the University of Milan.** I obtained my B.A. and M.A. in Sociology from the Pontificia Universidad Católica de Chile.
+**Hi!
+I am a PhD Candidate in Sociology and Social Research Methodology at the University of Milan.** I obtained my B.A. and M.A. in Sociology from the Pontificia Universidad Católica de Chile.

 **My research agenda focuses on comprehending how people understand social inequality**.
 In my ongoing doctoral dissertation I explore how socioeconomic segregation within individuals' social environments influences their attitudes towards inequality, with an emphasis on perceptions of inequality and preferences for redistribution.
 I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.